pgRouting/workshop/docs/_build/html/_sources/chapters/advanced.txt

 ==============================================================================================================
-Advanced usage of pgRouting shortest path search
+Advanced usage of pgRouting (bonus chapter)
 ==============================================================================================================

 An ordinary shortest path query with result usualy looks like this: